daostack/arc.js-scripts/README.md

 Script | Purpose
 ---------|----------
- createDao | create a DAO given a json spec for the DAO ethTransfer | transfer ETH from one account to another tokensTransfer | transfer tokens from one account to another tokensMint | mint tokens to an account
+ daoCreate | create a DAO given a json spec for the DAO daoListParticipants | list participants in the given DAO, by reputation ethTransfer | transfer ETH from one account to another tokenTransfer | transfer tokens from one account to another tokenMint | mint tokens to an account